iot-nova/wifi-speaker/README.md

 ## WARNING

-There are two problems that we have not resolve yet:
+There are two problems that we have not solve yet:

 1 - The delay when first playing the music.